Parent Support and Resources

 The Children’s Behavioral Health Initiative (CBHI) is an interagency initiative of the Commonwealth’s Executive Office of Health and Human Services whose mission is to strengthen, expand and integrate Massachusetts state services into a comprehensive, community-based system of care, to ensure that families and their children with significant behavioral, emotional and mental health needs obtain the services necessary for success in home, school and community.

 Medline Plus Children’s Health from National Institutes of Health and U.S. National Library of Medicine provides information about physical, mental and social well-being.
 Some areas covered are ADHD, Childhood Cancers, Mental Health and Common Illnesses.

-Parent’s Guide to Medical Research – Children’s Hospital in Boston
+Parent’s Guide to Clinical Trials – Children’s Hospital in Boston

 Helps parents learn about the basics of medical research, become familiar with medical lingo, gather information so they can make informed decisions about whether or not to allow their child to participate in medical research.

 Massachusetts Children’s Trust Fund provides this online resource full of parenting tips sorted by age group (infants to 18-year-olds) and can search under headings like: Stressed Out and Feeling It, Disciplining and Guiding Your Child, Parent-Child Communication, and Child Safety.

 Pediatric Special Needs Resources for Families in Massachusetts with Special Needs Children Pediatric Special Needs Resources for Massachusetts Families.

 is a community of concerned citizens: a grassroots, nonprofit, social change movement working to eliminate the root causes of educational neglect of students with disabilities, ages 3-21.